paulwarren/nzde/dict/K/README.md

 >  <b>COWAN</b> The <i>ko</i> -men worked across from the corner, gradually extending their front as the field opened out; and all kept time as they worked, moving the handles of the <i>ko</i> to the right and left alternately, as they made the holes for the reception of the seed <i>kumara. </i> <i>(1930,Maori, The,186</i>)

 >  its long sweet whistle seems to the Maoris to utter a call for all who hear them to take up the "ko" - the native tool for digging. <i>(Sep 28, 1938,Auckland Weekly News,11</i>)

-## KO

- <i>abbr.</i> Kerridge-Odeon.

->  He had gone to Sir Robert Kerridge's office, the millionaire who has a big new building in Queen Street [Auckland], and offered ... a publicity stunt if K.O. would put up the money ... <i>(1984,Some Other Country,141</i>) [NOTES: 1965 Stead `A Fitting Tribute' in 1984 Some Other Country 141]